The National Youth Summit

 National Youth Summit on Teen Resistance to Systemic Racism

-Join us for the National Youth Summit on Teen Resistance to Systemic Racism.
-We will host a live panel discussion connecting stories of teenagers in the past fighting to address systemic injustice to those of the present.
-This year's summit will be centered on the case study of Claudette Colvin—a 15-year-old Black student in Montgomery, Alabama, in 1955.
+How can young Americans create a more equitable nation?
+A live panel discussion was held, connecting stories of teenagers in the past fighting to address systemic injustice to those of the present.
+This 2020 youth summit was centered on the case study of Claudette Colvin—a 15-year-old Black student in Montgomery, Alabama, in 1955.
 Colvin refused to give up her seat on a segregated bus and testified in the legal case that brought an end to segregated busing in Montgomery.
-We will be discussing the question: How can young Americans create a more equitable nation?

 Suffrage and the passage of the 19th Amendment marked an important moment in the progression of women’s participation in our democracy and civic life.
 Yet it was an imperfect victory, and one that stands neither as a beginning nor an end, but as an important milestone in the fight for equality, justice and representation.
 The 2019 National Youth Summit looked at woman suffrage as an example of how groups with limited political power have and continue to shape our democracy using strategies and tools, like the vote and public protest, to give voice to issues and galvanize fellow Americans into communal movements for change.